Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth

 \begin{theorem} \cite[Theorem 4.4]{duffield2018auslander} Let $\Lambda$ be a Brauer graph algebra constructed from a graph $G$ of $n$ edges and suppose $\prescript{}{s} \Gamma_{\Lambda}$ has a $\ZZ \tilde{A}_{p, q}$ component. \begin{enumerate}[(i)] \item If $\Lambda$ is 1-domestic, then $p+q=2n.$ \item If $\Lambda$ is 2-domestic, then $p+q=n.$ \end{enumerate} Furthermore, if $G$ is a tree, then $p=q=n.$ \end{theorem}

-Let $\Lambda$ be a representation-infinite Brauer graph algebra with Brauer graph $G.$ Then by \cite{bocian2003symmetric} we know that $\Lambda$ is 1-domestic if and only if $\Lambda$ satisfies one of the following conditions:\\ (D1) $G$ is a tree with exactly two vertices having multiplicity 2 and all other vertices having multiplicity 1, or (2) $G$ is a graph with a unique cycle of odd length and all vertices have multiplicity 1.

-The rest of this paper is focused on algebras with Brauer graphs as described in (1).
-Note that these are examples of \emph{generalized Brauer tree algebras}, that is the underlying graph of the Brauer algebra is a tree with at least two vertices with multiplicity greater than one.
+Let $\Lambda$ be a representation-infinite Brauer graph algebra with Brauer graph $G$.
+Then, by \cite{roggenkamp24biserial} we know that $\Lambda$ is 1-domestic if and only if $\Lambda$ satisfies one of the following conditions:\\ (D1) $G$ is a tree with exactly two vertices having multiplicity 2 and all other vertices having multiplicity 1;\\ (D2) $G$ is a graph with a unique cycle of odd length and all vertices having multiplicity 1.\\ We say that a Brauer graph algebra $\Lambda$ is a {\emph{generalized Brauer tree algebra}} if the underlying graph of $\Lambda$ is a tree with at least two vertices with multiplicity greater than one.
 In particular, Brauer graph algebras satisfying the property (D1) above are examples of generalized Brauer tree algebras.
 We now consider a particular generalized Brauer tree algebra described as follows.
 Fix $e \in \ZZ^+$ and let $\Lambda$ be a generalized Brauer tree algebra with graph $G$ with $e$ edges all incident with a common vertex, such that the two vertices incident with edge $e$ have multiplicity two and all other vertices have multiplicity 1 (see Figure \ref{fig:GenBrauerStar}).
-Then by the descriptions of Brauer graph algebras in \cite{schroll2018notes} we note that the quiver $Q_e, e \in \ZZ^+$ (see Figure \ref{fig:OurQuiver}).
-Now, set $\Lambda = kQ_e/I$ where $I$ is the set of relations as described in \cite{schroll2018notes}.
+The corresponding Brauer graph algebra has quiver $Q_e, e \in \ZZ^+$ (see Figure \ref{fig:OurQuiver}).
+Now, set $\Lambda = kQ_e/I$ where the ideal $I$ is described in Figure \ref{fig:OurQuiver}.

 Since universal deformation rings are preserved by derived equivalences \cite{rickard1991derived, bleher2017velez}, by Kauer \cite{kauer1998derived} we may reduce to the case when $\Lambda = kQ_e/I$, since all Brauer graph algebras of type (1) as described above, are derived equivalent to $\Lambda$ for some choice of $e$.
 That is, any 1-domestic symmetric special biserial algebra is derived equivalent to an algebra given by the generalized Brauer star in Figure \ref{fig:GenBrauerStar} and so for our analysis, we may reduce to $\Lambda$ as given above.